rawitat/gtypist_lessons/programming_quotes.typ

 *:G2_30
 I:S. Heller, in "Efficient C/C++ Programming"
-S:The speed if a non-working program is irrelevant.
+S:The speed of a non-working program is irrelevant.

 *:G2_31
 I:G.H.
 Hardy, in "A Mathematician's Apology"